dotnet/csharpstandard/standard/expressions.md

 A stack allocation initializer of the form `stackalloc T[E]` requires `T` to be an *unmanaged_type* and `E` to be an expression implicitly convertible to type `int`.
 The operator allocates `E * sizeof(T)` bytes from the call stack.
 The result is a pointer, of type `T*`, to the newly allocated block.
 For use in safe contexts, a *stackalloc_expression* has an implicit conversion from `T*` to `Span<T>`.
 As pointer contexts require unsafe code, see [§12.8.21](expressions.md#12821-stack-allocation) for more information.

+Apart from being used as the initializer of a local variable, a *stackalloc_expression* shall be used in the following contexts only:

+ - The right operand of an *assignment_operator* that is not embedded in some larger expression.
+ - The second and third operands in a *conditional_expression*.

 If `E` is a negative value, then the behavior is undefined.
 If `E` is zero, then no allocation is made, and the value returned is implementation-defined.
 If there is not enough memory available to allocate a block of the given size, a `System.StackOverflowException` is thrown.

 When *stackalloc_initializer* is present, the *stackalloc_initializer_element_list* shall consist of a sequence of expressions, each having an implicit conversion to *unmanaged_type* ([§10.2](conversions.md#102-implicit-conversions)).
 The expressions initialize elements in the allocated memory in increasing order, starting with the element at index zero.
 In the absence of a *stackalloc_initializer*, the content of the newly allocated memory is undefined.